karenpayneoregon/solutions-from-forums/BasicSqlServerPasswordApp/readme.md

 # Ending notes

 I kept the code sample simple so they can be used `as is` or modified to suit indivdual requirements.
+There are variations to each method that a developer can choice and optionally add assertion to ensure user name and password are not empty and met password rules, there are libraries for this like [Easy.Password.Validator](https://www.nuget.org/packages/Easy.Password.Validator) and exception handling.